natruffles/FPG8/programming/programs.md

 ### uart_send.txt
 Sends 2 bytes from RAM[3] to the serial UART connection tx line.
 Can be repeated with reset button.

+### uart_send_multiple.txt
+Sends 64 bytes total (32 addresses) to the serial UART connection tx line.
+Can be repeated with reset button.

+### send_receive_test.txt
+While the letter "A" is displayed on 7-segment display, is waiting to receive the characters "ab" over UART.
+Once this occurs, it will send the alphabet over UART, then go back to the start (waiting to receive "ab" over UART while displaying "A").